TUfast-TUD/TUfast_TUD/src/contentScripts/other/opal/smartSearch/SEARCH_LOGIC.md

 Passive indexing writes the current OPAL page and its breadcrumbs as a parent chain.
 Visible folders and files are attached below the current page node.
 Active indexing uses the same shape: the course is the root, visited CourseNode pages become folders, and files found inside them become children.

+The OPAL content script does not open the search IndexedDB directly.
+It sends sanitized graph nodes to the extension background script, and the background script owns IndexedDB writes, reads, search requests, stats, and clearing.
+This keeps the local index in the extension origin, so the settings page and the OPAL page operate on the same database.

+Before a node is written, TUfast validates the URL against a central OPAL allowlist.
+Indexed targets must be `https://bildungsportal.sachsen.de/opal/...`.
+The background script validates again before persisting or returning search results, and the command palette validates once more before navigation.
+External, `data:`, `blob:`, protocol-relative, and malformed URLs are not stored or opened by Smart Search.

 This means deep OPAL structures work naturally:

 ```text